Facilities and features

 Music and Worship

-Ringing practice is normally on Tuesdays from 7.30 to 9pm though suspended at present because of virus restrictions.
-Everyone is welcome to come and ring or learn about ringing when practices resume.
-Ringing has returned on four bells only on occasional Sunday mornings at 10.45am Please contact Revd Vivien for information on 01798 867199
+Ringing practice is on Tuesdays from 7.30 to 9pm and Second Saturday mornings 10 to 12noon.
+Everyone is welcome to come and ring or learn about ringing.
+Please contact Revd Vivien for information on 01798 867199

-We have been pleased to offer occasional concerts at St Giles and look forward to doing so when restrictions ease.
+We have been pleased to offer occasional concerts at St Giles.

 We are blessed with an excellent organ and the services of a number of organists to play for services.

-BCP Evensong at All Saints Chapel on the second and fourth Sundays of the month at 6pm is at present suspended.
+BCP Evensong at All Saints Chapel on second Sundays of the month at 6pm.
+BCP Matins alternating with BCP Holy Communion on third Sundays of the month at St Giles Church at 9am.

 Groups, Courses and Activities